the message center

 Automation can be used before an operator is involved, allowing callers to hear custom instructions, prompts, or routing options.
 These can be fully customized and updated at any time.

-Automation can also be used as part of the call handling process, including directing routine messages to voicemail, capturing information, or automatically dispatching messages based on your defined rules.
+Automation can also be used as part of the call handling process, including directing routine messages to voicemail, capturing information, or automatically dispatching messages based on your rules.

 Call handling can be time-based, meaning your setup can change between office hours, after-hours, and on-call periods.

-Each call follows a defined handling path, whether it involves automation, live answering, or a combination of both—ensuring it is handled according to your instructions without variation or interpretation.
+Each call follows a handling path, whether it involves automation, live answering, or a combination of both—ensuring it is handled according to your instructions without variation or interpretation.

 You determine who is on call, when coverage begins and ends, and how calls are handled during those times.
 Call handling can change based on the time of day, allowing for different workflows during office hours, after-hours, and on-call periods.